LeoBertini/precog-data-intake/README.md

 precog-data-intake/
 ├─.venv/                 # Hidden folder with virtual enviroment dependencies
-├─ intake_esgf_mods/     # Modified Python modules from the main package "esgf-intake" ├─ misc_images/          # Images (these are renderered as ASCII art headers and footers in cli) ├─ scripts/              # Workflows as command line scripts ├─ notebooks/            # Example notebooks of usage └─ tests/                # Basic tests for core functionality
+├─ intake_esgf_mods/     # Modified Python modules from the main package "esgf-intake" ├─ misc_images/          # Images (these are renderered as ASCII art headers and footers in the CLI) ├─ scripts/              # Workflows as command line scripts ├─ notebooks/            # Example notebooks of usage └─ tests/                # Basic tests for core functionality